History of Tibet (1950–present): 1976–present: Rapprochement and internationalization

-1988–present

 Hu Jintao became the Party Chief of the Tibet Autonomous Region in 1988.
-In 1989, the 10th Panchen Lama died.
-Many Tibetans believe that Hu was involved in his unexpected death.
-A few months later, according to Tang Daxian, a dissident journalist, the police in Lhasa received orders from General Li Lianxiu to provoke an incident.
-Peaceful demonstrations led to the death of 450 Tibetans that year.
+According to the BBC, "many Tibetans" believe that Hu was involved in the unexpected death of the 10th Panchen Lama in January 1989.
+In 1990 a dissident journalist provided materials to The Observer suggesting that over 450 Tibetans had died in March 1989 and alleged that prior to the violence, the police in Lhasa had received orders from General Li Lianxiu to provoke an incident.
 The fourth national census was conducted in 1990, finding 4,590,000 ethnic Tibetans in China, including 2,090,000 in the TAR.
 The Chinese government compares these numbers to the first national census to conclude that the Tibetan population has doubled since 1951.

 In 1995, the Dalai Lama named 6-year-old Gedhun Choekyi Nyima as the 11th Panchen Lama without the approval of the government of China.
 The PRC named another child, Gyaincain Norbu, in conflict with the Dalai Lama's choice.
 Gyaincain Norbu was raised in Tibet and Beijing and makes frequent public appearances related to religion and politics.
 The PRC-selected Panchen Lama is rejected by exiled Tibetans who commonly refer to him as the "Panchen Zuma" (literally "fake Panchen Lama").
 Gedhun Choekyi Nyima and his family are missing: kidnapped, says Amnesty International, or living under a secret identity for protection and privacy, says Beijing.